bytecodealliance/rfcs/accepted/cranelift-egraph.md

 e-graph, and we will explore that question in this section.
 The second fact is relevant to how we use an e-graph to progressively rewrite the function, and we will explore that in the next section.

+### Making e-graphs fast: acyclic egraphs (aegraphs)

+An e-graph's data structure is designed to allow full *equality saturation*: that is, given a set of equivalences that rewrite rules discover, the e-graph carries through the equivalences' implications and fully canonicalizes all nodes.
+So if we have an operator node C that takes some node A as an argument, and an operator node D that has the same opcode but takes some node B as an argument, if we later discover that A and B are equivalent, then we must merge the nodes C and D as well (and onward through the graph until fixpoint).

+It turns out that maintaining the "parent pointers" necessary to fully canonicalize after equivalence updates is expensive.
+Furthermore, for "optimizer-like" rewrite rules that generally rewrite an expression into a cheaper-to-compute form, there is often less need for full recanonicalization.
+Instead, we can find all equivalent forms of an expression node right when it is created, then refer to these equivalent forms as a group.
+Restricting the "union" (equivalence-merge) operation to just node creation time allows for a much simpler data structure.

+This "acyclic egraph" (aegraph) data structure is an innovation of this proposal, but has been fully proven in a prototype.
+The "apply once at node creation" rewrite-rule strategy is similar to the "cascades" approach to database query optimization[^2], known and understood in the database community since the mid-1990s.
+Our combination of an acyclic "levelized" variant of the e-graph, with union-find for partial canonicalization, and cascades-style rule application appears to perform quite well and attain the desired optimization level in practice.

+[^2]: Goetz Graefe.
+"The Cascades Framework for Query Optimization."
+      In IEEE Data Engineering Bulletin, vol. 18, 1995, pp. 19--29.

 ### Control Flow in E-graphs